Geologic Publications and Data

-The Pennsylvania Geological Survey has been collecting and disseminating geologic and topographic data since the first Pennsylvania Geological Survey was formed in 1836.
+The Pennsylvania Geological Survey has been collecting and disseminating geologic and topographic data since the First Pennsylvania Geological Survey was formed during 1836.

 Pennsylvania Geology Magazine

-Pennsylvania Geology is a free online magazine published by the DCNR Bureau of Topographic and Geologic Survey.
-It includes articles on the geology of Pennsylvania, earth science education, topographic mapping, and announcements of new publications, conferences, and other geologic and topographic items of interest.
+Pennsylvania Geology is the Pennsylvania Geological Survey’s free online magazine.
+It includes articles about the geology of Pennsylvania, earth science education, topographic mapping, and announcements of new publications, conferences, and other geologic and topographic items of interest.

 Obtaining Geological Publications

 The Fourth Pennsylvania Geological Survey assigns reports to different publication series according to their content, technical complexity, and intended audience.
 These publications are available as ZIP or PDF files.